-P. Paperwork Reduction Act: The Paperwork Reduction Act of 1995 (44 U.S.C.
+O. Paperwork Reduction Act of 1995: The Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.) requires that the Office consider the impact of paperwork and other information collection burdens imposed on the public.
 This rulemaking involves information collection requirements that are subject to review and approval by the Office of Management and Budget (OMB) under the Paperwork Reduction Act.
-The collections of information involved in this rulemaking have been reviewed and previously approved by OMB under OMB control numbers 0651-0012 (Admission to Practice and Roster of Registered Patent Attorneys and Agents Admitted to Practice before the USPTO) and 0651-0017 (Practitioner Conduct and Discipline).
-In addition, modifications to 0651-0012 because of this rulemaking will be submitted to OMB for approval prior to this rule becoming effective.
-The proposed modifications include updating the process under 37 CFR 11.7 and 11.9 for the Form PTO-158 Application for

-Registration to Practice before the USPTO, to include the option for applicants to extend their time window to schedule their registration examination, therefore reducing the number of applicants who would need to reapply because they did not take the examination in time.
-The USPTO estimates that the number of Applications for Registration to Practice before the USPTO would decrease by 500 responses due to applicants obtaining an extension rather than reapplying for their registration.
-Another proposed modification is the removal of USPTO-based testing
+The collections of information involved in this rulemaking have been reviewed and previously approved by OMB under OMB control numbers 0651-0012 (Admission to Practice and Roster of Registered Patent Attorneys and Agents Admitted to Practice Before the USPTO) and 0651-0017 (Practitioner Conduct and Discipline).
+In addition, modifications to 0651-0012 because of this rulemaking have been submitted to OMB for approval.
+The modifications include updating the process under 37 CFR 11.7 and 11.9 for the Form PTO-158, Application for Registration to Practice Before the USPTO, to include the option for applicants to extend their time window to schedule their registration examination, therefore reducing the number of applicants who would need to reapply because they did not take the examination in time.
+The USPTO estimates that the number of Applications for Registration to Practice Before the USPTO will decrease by 500 responses due to applicants obtaining an extension rather than reapplying for their registration.